Harrdy13/Donky-TV/README.md

 # Donky-TV
-A random video chat site like Omegle built with WebRTC.
+A random video chat site like built with WebRTC.